Lee Do-hyun (climber)

-Lee Dohyun (이도현, born October 8, 2002), also known as Dohyun Lee, is a South Korean rock climber who specializes in competition climbing, particularly in competition bouldering.
+Lee Dohyun (이도현, born October 8, 2002), also known as Dohyun Lee, is a South Korean rock climber who specializes in competition climbing, particularly in competition bouldering and competition lead climbing.

 Climbing career

 Lee started competing in international youth competition climbing events in 2016.
 He started competing on the international senior circuit at IFSC Climbing World Cups in 2019.

 In 2022, Lee won his first World Cup medal at the Boulder World Cup in Innsbruck, placing second.
 He finished the season in seventh place in the overall ranking for bouldering.

 In 2023, Lee won his first World Cup gold medal at the Boulder World Cup in Prague.
 He finished the season in second place in the overall ranking for bouldering.
 He went on to win a bronze medal in bouldering at the 2023 IFSC Climbing World Championships, finishing in fourth place in lead climbing and in seventh place in the combined bouldering and lead climbing event.

 In 2024, Lee placed first in the rankings of the combined bouldering and lead climbing event at the Olympic Qualifier Series, securing a spot for the combined event at the 2024 Summer Olympics in Paris.
 At the Olympics, Lee finished in fifteenth place in the semifinals of the combined event and did not move on to finals.
 Lee went on to defend his gold medal at the Boulder World Cup in Prague.
 He finished out the season by winning a gold medal in bouldering followed by a silver medal in lead at the World Cup in Seoul, becoming one of only three male climbers to win medals in bouldering and lead at the same event.
 He finished the season in sixth place in the overall ranking for bouldering and thirteenth place in the overall ranking for lead.